timescale/docs/.github/pull_request_template.md

 - [ ] Has the index been updated appropriately?
 - [ ] Have any images been uploaded to the correct location, and are resolvable?
 - [ ] Are all links provided in reference style, and resolvable?
+- [ ] If the page index was updated, are redirects required and have they been implemented?
 - [ ] Have you checked the built version of this content?